-QFE1 Chart 1.
-Graduation Rates of Native Hawaiians vs. All graduates have data (2012, 2013) are smaller than that in 2010.
+Appendix 1.
+Analysis of Graduation Rate Data by Race & Ethnicity have data (2012, 2013) are smaller than that in 2010.
 However, when this graduation data is disaggregated by individual race, disparities are much more evident (Table 2).
 While NH graduation rate is lower (12%) than all students (16%), it is significantly lower than that of Asian students (24%) and white students (23%).
 Students reporting two or more races graduated at the overall rate.
 This disparity underscores both a need to focus on promoting NH graduation and also a need to disaggregate all data by individual race, not just NH vs. All.
 That is, as NH students are included with "all students" are a high percentage (40%) of the "all students category," this skews the data for the category of "all."